Introduction to point of care recording

 What is needed to achieve point of care recording?

-Achieving point of care recording is dependent on having the right care management system, and more specifically, a flexible record keeping system.
+Achieving point of care recording requires a structured digital care record system, and more specifically, a flexible record keeping system.
 You will want to ensure that your records are detailed, accurate, final, stored and secure before leaving the point of care – and your systems will have to accommodate for this.
-By creating a finished record at the earliest opportunity and adding it straight to a resident’s care file, you will have peace of mind that the job is done to the highest standard while providing a comfortable and dedicated service.
+By creating a finished record at the earliest opportunity and adding it straight to a resident’s care file, you will have confidence that the care has been documented while providing a comfortable and dedicated service.
 With the extra time you save from decreasing admin work, you naturally create more time that can be spent caring.

 So what is realistically needed to make this happen?
 It’s important to remember first that point of care recording should decrease administrative work and not create extra steps.
 Coming up with your own electronic system which includes laptops and tablets with word processing software may sound like a simple solution, but there will still be admin elements that are challenging to get around.
 For example, if you use a laptop to record events or create care plans at the point of care, you would have to save the files in the correct folders and re-name them carefully to make it easier to search for later.
 Another thing to consider is how you will complete more visual documents like charts and body maps.
 Template documents may need to be designed, printed and scanned back into the system.